 Predicting the Academy Awards is always a tricky game, and each year has its own special flavor that makes some categories easy, and others particularly difficult.
 While some categories are locks, as would seem to be the case with Cate Blanchett in the Best Actress category this year (having won so many other awards for the role), for others, you really have to have your finger on the pulse of the collective film world consciousness if you want to do more than just take a stab in the dark.
+This is what some do during their own little Oscar parties, complete with the fake oscar statue that takes center stage.
+They sound fun, but those in authority have to be a little more careful.

 But, where exactly do you look, and which predictors really mean something?